 He delivered us from the dominion-of-sin in our lives; He saved us from the prison-of-sin by offering himself as the ransom price in order to give everyone the opportunity to escape sin and ‘draw near to God’.
 Why?
 So that we could serve Him instead of our sin.
 [Please click the follow link to read the study, ‘Ephesians 2, Part 1: By Grace You Are Saved… Why?‘].

 Paul elaborated on this just a few of chapters later ~

 Ephesians 5:2 “And walk in love, as Christ loved us and gave himself up for us, a fragrant offering and sacrifice to God

-The “gift” is NOT ours; it was offered “TO” God.
-It is His gift, given “TO” Him.
+The “gift/offering” is NOT ours; it was offered by the Word-of-God-made-flesh “TO” God-the-Father.
+It is His gift, it was given “TO” Him.

 Yes, yes, I know we can reap the benefits of it, but the verses are clear, the gift was a fragrant offering TO God.
 That gift/offering “TO” God “IS” the deliverance/saving/ransom price that Jesus paid for us to be rescued from our bondage/prison of sin.

 When we walk in ‘obedience-to-our-sin’, we’re alienated and separated from Messiah, without God in the world | Ephesians 2.
 When we are in that ‘prison-of-sin’, we are trapped, with only death in our future.
 When we’re in bondage to that ‘slavery-of-walking-in-sin’, we have no chance, no opportunity to be reconciled to the Father, no opportunity to ‘draw near to God’.

 That ‘prison‘ of ‘sins-dominion-in-our-life’ is what we are saved from; “that” is what “Salvation” is.
 Nothing more, nothing less.